 Saas-Fee Is A Car Free Village

 Similar to nearby Zermatt, Saas-Fee is a car-free village.
-It is the largest village in the Saastal Valley and serves as the central hub for tourism.
+It is the largest village in the Saastal Valley and is the central tourism hub.
 Saas-Almagell, Saas-Grund, and Saas-Balen comprise the rest of the valley.

 There is an oversized parking garage for those with their vehicle, discounted for overnight guests who receive a Saastal card.
-The nearest train station to catch a shuttle or taxi to Saas-Fee is the city of Visp.
+The city of Visp is the nearest train station to catch a shuttle or taxi to Saas-Fee.

 The Capra is on Bielmattstrasse, the main street, and is a five-minute walk from the Saas-Fee parking garage.
 On arrival and departure, the hotel does operate an electro vehicle to whisk guests around the small village roads—no need to worry about hobbling through the streets and hills with your luggage or ski gear.